dev-sys-do/sealci/scheduler/src/logic/README.md

 ## Controller logic

-This program implements a priorty queue optimized for sorting operations (the most common operation for this data structure)
+This program implements a queue, the Action queue.

 The lifecycle of an Agent in the Agent Pool is handled as such.
 This corresponds to the logic code injected in the interface: